 2. Surround yourself with other health nuts.
 Find people you can geek out with about related topics.
 Frequent local establishments that are all about it.
 Find experts you trust.
 Join online forums that help connect you to resources.

 3. Hire a practitioner such as a naturopath, functional medicine practitioner, or nutritionist who you can ask questions and who can offer more personalized support.
 Find out what your current state of health is and what you personally can do to help improve it.

 4. Practice mind-body techniques to help you develop clear communication pathways with your body.

 5. Take daily time-outs.
 Get still and quiet enough to listen to your body.
 Ask it how it’s doing and what it needs.
 Trust what you hear in response.
 Dialogue with it.
 Offer it gratitude.
 Smile at it – send thanks to all your body parts.

 6. Schedule regular bodywork to enhance your awareness and to receive all the health-giving advantages that it offers.

-7. Heal the emotional turmoil and mental chaos that prevents you from loving your body.
+7. Set off on a healing journey to heal emotional turmoil and mental chaos that prevents you from loving your body.
 Seek counsel from a body-centered therapist.
 Give yourself more time to explore psycho-somatic (mind-body) patterns residing in your body.

 8. Remain curious.
 Health is something we could devote a lifetime to studying.

-14 Ways to Love and Protect Your Body
+Others Ways to Love and Protect Your Body Blog Series:

 #1 Massage and Bodywork